-The Xinyu 新語 "New words" is a short political treatise written by the early Former Han period 前漢 (206 BCE-8 CE) scholar and politician Lu Jia 陸賈.
-Lu Jia was of follower of the dynastic founder Liu Bang 劉邦, who ordered the former to compile a book covering the most important aspects of practical government.
-This was mainly done in the shape of examples from former times through which the reason for success and failure could be explained.
+Xinyu 新語 "New talks" is a short political treatise written during the early Former Han period 前漢 (206 BCE-8 CE) by Lu Jia 陸賈 (d.
+170).
+Lu was of follower of the dynastic founder Liu Bang 劉邦 (Emperor Han Gaozu 漢高祖, r.
+206-195 BCE), who ordered the former to compile a book covering the most important aspects of practical government.
+Lu Jia did this mainly in the shape of examples from former times through which the reason for success and failure could be explained.
 The book has 12 chapters.

 One of the core contents of the Xinyu is an explanation why the Qin dynasty 秦 (221-206 BCE) had failed.
 Lu Jia says, because of its cruelty and intrigues the Qin could not survive.
-The new Han dynasty should learn from these errors and set up a broad-minded and benevolent government, using the Confucian moral virtues of humanity (ren 仁) and righteousness (yi 義).
-The way of mankind had thus to approach the eternal Heavenly way.
+The new Han dynasty should learn from these errors and set up a broad-minded and benevolent government, using the Confucian virtues of kindness (ren 仁) and righteousness (yi 義).

 The most important prints of the Xinyu were that of Li Tingwu 李庭梧, Jiang Sifu 姜思復, Hu Weixin 胡維新 and Fan Dachong 范大衝 from the Ming period 明 (1368-1644), as well as the edition of the Qing-period 清 (1644-1911) scholar Yan Kejun 嚴可均 (1762—1843).

 There is a complete English translation by Mei-kao Ku (1988), A Chinese Mirror for Magistrates: the Hsin-yü of Lu Chia (Canberra: University of Hawai'i Press).